Logon27/GeeroNet/README.md

 source venvGeeroNet/bin/activate
 ```

+Sometimes VSCode will automatically activate the venv sometimes it does not.
+You can use one of the above commands to activate the venv.
+Or sometimes just closing and reopening your terminal will cause it to properly source your venv.

 #### Troubleshooting venv activation

-If you are having trouble getting the venv to activate when it has worked properly in the past...
+If you are having trouble getting the venv to activate (at all) when it has worked properly in the past...
 ```
 CTRL + SHIFT + P -> Search 'Reload' -> Click 'Python: Clear Cache and Reload Window'
 ```